 Cash awards will be given to 1st, 2nd, and 3rd place in each division.

 Selection of judges will be made at the discretion of the State Community Service Committee.
 All decisions made by the judges are final.

 This award has its importance to the Granges presenting the award.
 This award will no longer be judged at the state level.
 We hope that Granges will continue to present this award to people in their community.

 Purpose: Each Grange is asked to honor a dedicated worker who has made a difference in the community.
 Giving public recognition to those who have given outstanding effort is important.
 This recognition is our way of saying “Thank You” for a job well done.

 VIP — VERY IMPORTANT PATRON AWARD

 Purpose: The purpose of the VIP Award is for each Grange to honor a member who has made an outstanding contribution to the Grange.

-Submission: Only one entry from your Grange may be submitted to the State Grange per year.
-Submit a biography and a summary of the contributions your VIP nominee has made to the Grange.
+SUBMISSION: Only one entry from a Grange may be submitted to the State Grange per year.
+Submit a biography and a summary of the contributions the VIP nominee has made to the Grange.
 If possible, also submit a photograph of your VIP.
-Your submission should be sent to the Community Service director by September 10th.
+The submission shall be sent to the State Community Service Director by September 10th.

-Judging: Judging will be the responsibility of the State Grange Community Service Directors.
+JUDGING: Judging will be the responsibility of the State Community Service Director.
 An award will be presented at the Annual Session of the Michigan State Grange.